General liability insurance for independent contractors

 Your clients want you to have it.
 Your clients may require you to have general liability insurance before they sign a contract with you.
 Without this insurance, they could be held responsible for alleged wrongdoing or accidents caused by you or your work.

 It may be required by law.
-Certain industries, such as construction, require independent contractors to obtain general liability coverage.
+Certain industries, such as construction, require independent contractors to carry general liability coverage.
 Most often, it’s best for both you and your client to obtain separate general liability insurance policies.

 Can an independent contractor be held liable for damages?